damirlj/modern_cpp_tutorials/README.md

     }
 ```

-is wrong, in terms of the points in Descartes coordinate system
+is wrong, in terms of the points in Descartes coordinate system.
 Instead, the correct comparison would be

 ```c++